Den Watts: Controversial return

 Grantham has denied that he was dismissed from the show as punishment for the internet sex scandal.
 He has claimed in his autobiography that he only ever intended to return to the soap for 18 months so his character's second demise would tie in with the show's 20th anniversary.

 In 2006, EastEnders scriptwriter Tony Jordan revealed how it was his idea to bring Den back in 2003.
 Jordan had started working at EastEnders in 1989, after Den had already left the series.
 Jordan had always wanted to write material for Den and Angie and so he campaigned for the return of Den for many years.
 He told the Daily Mirror, "At story conferences I'd say, 'How do we know he's dead?
 They never found a body'.
 Eventually, just to shut me up, they made me write an episode where Den's body was found and identified by his ring."
-Jordan finally got his way in 2003; however, according to the writer, Leslie Grantham's internet sex scandal spelled the demise of the character.
+Jordan finally got his way in 2003; however, according to the writer, Grantham's internet sex scandal spelled the demise of the character.
 Commenting on this, Jordan said, "If [the scandal] hadn't come out I think it would have worked and he'd still be in the show.
 When I saw him on screen after those revelations came out, suddenly I couldn't believe in the character any more.
 I was starting to love the character and buying into all of it, but after that I saw him as Leslie Grantham – not Den Watts.
 He was older, and flawed in all the wrong ways.
 I think a lot of viewers felt the same, and the cast as well, probably."